ipums/ipums.github.io/README.md

     author: <your x500 here>
     title: This is the Title of My Post
     teaser: This is a short teaser about my post.
 I'm going to talk about cool things!
-    categories:
-    - IPUMS
-    - Data Processing
+    categories: Code Data
     tags:
     - Ruby
     - CSV
     ---
     ```
-    Categories and tags are optional and can be omitted.
+    Categories can be one or more of [Code Data DevCulture Infrastructure News Team].
+Tags are optional and can be omitted.
 5. Add your markdown-formatted blog content below the front matter.
 6. (First time only) Run `bundle install` _OR_ (Every so often) Run `bundle update` if you haven't in a while, to make sure your jekyll environment matches what's out on GitHub Pages.
 It may also be necessary to run `gem install bundler` before running the `bundle install`.
 If you run into permissions errors with installing gems, consider running ruby out of a [virtual environment](https://rvm.io), and running everything out of that.
 7. Run `bundle exec jekyll serve --config _config.yml,_config_dev.yml`